 - Sometimes the classes I wanted to go to the least ended up being the ones I enjoyed the most.
 It sounds daft, but I often found the most benefits from my practice, or improvements, on the days when I felt like I would much rather just go home and have a large glass of wine after a particularly stressful day at work.

-- But by far the biggest benefit for me committing to practicing yoga every day was how I felt mentally and emotionally.
-As someone prone to anxiety it gave me a sense of calm and positivity, as well as accomplishment, by allowing myself the time to focus solely on me, my practice and my meditation.
+- As someone prone to anxiety, by far the biggest benefit for me committing to practicing yoga every day was how I felt mentally and emotionally.
+It gave me a sense of calm and positivity, as well as accomplishment, by allowing myself the time to focus solely on me, my practice and my meditation.

 and Katie Brown wrote: